48 Hours In Marfa

-Situated in the remote north western Texan desert, Marfa is unlike any other place we have visited in the Untied States.
+Situated in the remote north western Texan desert, Marfa is unlike any other place we have visited in the United States.
 For a tiny city (around 2500) it packs a big punch, bursting with creativity, history and enviable amounts of style.

 A creative hub, Marfa is a mecca for artists from all around the world, resulting in a beautifully designed environment with vast spectrum of artworks everywhere you look.

-Marfa’s cool, stand out character is reflected by it’s very relaxed pace and unconventional hours of business.
+Marfa’s cool, stand out character is reflected by it’s relaxed pace and unconventional hours of business.
 Mid week the entire town is almost closed (other than hotels) and even on weekends shops may only open for a few hours.
-However it is this laid back, unaffected by conventional style that gives this small desert city its unique character and makes it a must see on any Texan adventure.
+However it is this laid back, unaffected by convention style that gives this small desert city its unique character and makes it a must see on any Texan adventure.